zero-radiance/zero-radiance.github.io/_source_/content/post/collision-coefficients.md

 	\simeq \frac{i (n+1) x^{2 n + 1}}{n (2 n-1)!!
 (2 n+1)!!}.
 $$

-In addition, if the magnitude of \\(w m\\) is not too great, then Equation 18.23.1 has the same expression:
+In addition, if the magnitude of \\(u m\\) is not too great, then Equation 18.23.1 has the same expression:

 $$ \tag{18.25}
   	a_{n}'